A colourful classification of (quasi) root systems and hyperplane arrangements: Classification of quotients

-Finally we can prove the converse of Thm.~\ref{thm:quasi_crystallographs_classify_quotients}, so that in the end this is a classification of all possible restrictions~\eqref{eq:restricted_system} of root systems onto the kernels of their subsystems---which was one of the main goals.
+Finally we can prove the converse of Thm.~\ref{thm:quasi_crystallographs_classify_quotients}, so that in the end this is a classification of all possible restrictions~\eqref{eq:restricted_system} of root systems onto the kernels of their subsystems, up to equivalence---which was one of the main goals.